mirko-bianco/FidoLib/FidoCore.md

  - Reads the result from the `GetApiKey` function and saves it as a header parameter called `Api-Key`.

 And finally calls the REST service.

+**Updating the ApiConfiguration**

+If an Api call outputs a parameter that is called as one of the ApiConfiguration parameters (using the convention `Set<ParameterName>`) the library will automatically update it.
+This is useful, for example, in case of headers or tokens that can be updated by server (i.e. Access tokens).

 ##### Out of the box and craftsmanship